mxjp/gluon/docs/reference/routing.md

 ]
 ```

-Gluon itself doesn't provide any custom syntax for dynamic routes, but you can use a package like [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) if you need to:
+Rvx itself doesn't provide any custom syntax for dynamic routes, but you can use a package like [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) if you need to:
 ```jsx
 import { pathToRegexp } from "path-to-regexp";